r134x7/basic-social-network-api/README.md

   # Description

-  A NoSQL database using Mongoose to store user data, their posts, and reactions to posts.
+  An API using a NoSQL database via NPM Mongoose to do CRUD operations for users, posts, reactions and friends lists.
 Requires Node.js to run.

   # Table of Contents